inariksit/inariksit.github.io/_drafts/2019-09-01-embedded-grammars.markdown

 If your current GF is the downloaded binary, you could do one of the following:

+* Stop using the binary and install a fresh GF from Hackage or by [compiling from source](https://github.com/GrammaticalFramework/gf-core); **OR**
-1. Clone the [gf-core repository](https://github.com/GrammaticalFramework/gf-core), comment out all executables from the Cabal file, and `cabal install` only the libraries.
+* Clone the [gf-core repository](https://github.com/GrammaticalFramework/gf-core), comment out all executables from the Cabal file, and `cabal install` only the libraries; **OR**
-1. Create another GF installation from Hackage: `cabal install gf`.
+* Keep using the binary (e.g. if you use the Python bindings!), but create another GF installation from Hackage: `cabal install gf`.
 This reinstalls the GF executable (hopefully to different place where your binary is) but doesn't include the RGL, so you likely don't need to change your `$GF_LIB_PATH` or any other environment variables you might have.
 <!-- If you choose this option, you could as well just stop using the downloaded binary and use the newly cabal-installed GF, then it doesn't matter if Cabal rewrites some path. -->

 If something weird happens from having multiple GF installations, you can open an issue at [GF's GitHub](https://github.com/GrammaticalFramework/gf-core/issues).